Our head office

 Our rating

-Grand Beach Hotel Grand Islamabad Hotel
+Grand Beach Hotel Grand Beach Hotel

 Just a 3-minute walk from the beach, the Grand Beach Hotel offers 212 modern rooms with free Wi-Fi.
 Guests can enjoy a traditional Israeli buffet breakfast and relax by the rooftop pool, which provides stunning views of Tel Aviv.